-Open Control panel by clicking on the Control Panel app on the Start screen, click on ‘More settings’ > User Accounts.
+Open the Control panel by clicking on the Control Panel app on the Start screen, click on ‘More Settings’ > User Accounts.
 Click on ‘Change to a local account’

-Enter the required information required to logon using a local account from now on.
+Enter the required information required to log in using a local account from now on.

-After logging off, for the log on, you will now be provided with a local account log on.
+After logging off, log on, you will now be provided with local account login.